 Diet and Irritable Bowel Syndrome (IBS)

 • Polyols

-FODMAPs do not get absorbed in your small intestine, and travel to your large intestine where there are billions of bacteria.
-The bacteria then ferment FODMAPs which can result in gas production and symptoms such as wind and bloating.
+These starches do not get absorbed in your small intestine, instead they travel to your large intestine where there are billions of bacteria.
+The bacteria ferment FODMAPs which produces gas.

 Your symptoms and what advice to try

-Managing your eating habits, physical activity, stress levels and fibre intake will help with the majority of symptoms experienced with IBS.
+Managing your eating habits, physical activity, stress levels and fibre intake will help with the majority of IBS symptoms.

+Diet and Irritable Bowel Syndrome (IBS)